 How to Create More Relevant Content

 #1.
-Identify Real Questions Your Audience Asks
+Identify the Real Questions Your Audience Asks

 Every day, your potential customers go online in search for information and answers.
 They use Google to navigate to useful resources, or interact with the "People Also Ask" (PAA) questions to continue their hunt for the right relevant content.

 #2.
 Discover News or Trending Topics that Engage Your Audience